“We the People are All Immigrants.”

 Durham has made a commitment to its youth since the founding of the John Avery’s Boys & Girls club.
 In the spirit of John Moses Avery, the John Avery Boys & Girls Club reflects a sense of community in Durham for African American youth and Avery’s pursuit for equality of African Americans and enforcement of his beliefs.
 John Moses Avery was a North Carolina native and tireless champion for the residents of Durham and used his influence as a member of the AME Church and a resident as well to empower and promote the values of education and the significance of family unity.

-Lincoln was the only hospital within a 25-mile radius of Durham to treat African Americans until the early 1960s when Watts Hospital integrated its wards.
-Blacks often turned to midwifes and home remedies for their healthcare.
-Dr. Stanford Warren, John Merrick, and Dr. Aaron Moore (Durham’s first black physician) founded Lincoln hospital in 1901 through a generous support from Mr. Washington Duke, a well-known business man and philanthropist in Durham.
+Lincoln was the only hospital within a 25-mile radius of Durham that would treat African Americans until the early 1960s when Watts Hospital integrated its wards.
+Before this integration, Blacks often turned to midwives and home remedies for their healthcare.
+Dr. Stanford Warren, John Merrick, and Dr. Aaron Moore, Durham’s first Black physician, founded Lincoln hospital in 1901 so that the African American community had its own medical facility where Black physicians and nurses could practice and receive training.

-iNSIDEoUT 180 empower LGBTQ students in high schools across the Triangle.
+iNSIDEoUT 180 empowers LGBTQ students in high schools across the Triangle.
 Run by the youth with adult support, the organization plans Queer Prom and helps students organize new Gay Straight Alliance (GSA) organizations in their schools.
-They often meet with resistence but also give youth a strong voice and a safe place to be themselves.
+They often meet with resistance, but also give youth a strong voice and a safe place to be themselves.